socketry/falcon/readme.md

   - [Deployment](https://socketry.github.io/falcon/guides/deployment/index) - This guide explains how to deploy applications using the Falcon web server.
 It covers the recommended deployment methods, configuration options, and examples for different environments, including systemd and kubernetes.

-  - [Dynamic Clusters with Envoy](https://socketry.github.io/falcon/guides/cluster-deployment/index) - This guide explains how to run Falcon workers with independently bound endpoints and publish them dynamically to Envoy using xDS.
+  - [Dynamic Clusters with Envoy](https://socketry.github.io/falcon/guides/cluster-deployment/index) - This guide explains how to run Falcon workers with independently bound endpoints, publish them dynamically using xDS, and balance requests according to their current load using ORCA.

   - [Performance Tuning](https://socketry.github.io/falcon/guides/performance-tuning/index) - This guide explains the performance characteristics of Falcon.